Looking for watering and care instructions?

 Most of our caliper (basketed or B&B) trees are grown in metal nursery baskets.
 These trees should always be moved by the basket and NOT the trunk.
 Here are some tips on proper planting of your basketed tree:

 - Select proper location for your tree.
 Ensure utilities are marked and site of new tree is clear of these areas.
 Be cautious of low lying areas and clay soil.

-- Dig hole 1.5-2 times diameter of root ball and approximately same depth as existing rootball.
+- Dig hole up to 1.5-2 times diameter of root ball and approximately same depth as existing rootball.
 If there is clay or lack of drainage, add 1-2” of drainage rock prior to planting.

 - Gently lower tree into hole so trunk flare is at or slightly above the original grade.